barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 |

 > Here are the smoothing values for each step: sigma 3,2,1,0.
 To convert the sigma in amount of mm you can use roughly a factor of 2.36.
 The above correspond roughly to 7mm, 5mm, 2mm and 0mm (no smoothing).
-Smoothing occurs before shrinking to lower resolution.
+Note, smoothing is applied before shrinking the image to lower resolution.

         --smoothing-sigmas 3x2x1x0vox \
 |